Get to Know the Option Greeks

 Streaming Greeks in a watch list

-Both of these screens allow you to arrange the columns to display in any order you like.
-And, as shown below, you even have a choice of three of the most widely used pricing models—you can decide which you prefer.
+You can arrange the columns to display in any order you like.
+And, as shown below, you can choose between three of the most widely used pricing models.
 In addition, the dividend yield and 90-day T-bill interest rate are already filled in.
 You can use these values or specify your own.

 Choose from three widely used pricing models